pjaap/ConstantObjects.jl/README.md

 A small package for those who need real __constant__ and __immutable__ objects in Julia.

 > [!WARNING]
 > This is a demo package with __very__ limited capabilities so far.
-Use just for testing.
+Use only for testing.

 ## Motivation for creating this package

-Refugees from C++ may miss one particular feature in Julia: An equivalent mechanism for securing arbitrary objects agains mutations.
+Refugees from C++ may miss one particular feature in Julia: an equivalent mechanism for securing arbitrary objects against mutation.
 ```c++
     auto foo(const auto& bar)
     {